adamfortuna/evaleverything.com/source/_posts/2013-09-08-native-javascript-notifications.markdown

 Read the source from this project to understand how browsers implement notifications
 {% endpullside %}

-The major browsers (setting aside IE) have a few patterns in comon right now that we can use to style our behavior pattern around.
+The major browsers (setting aside IE) have a few patterns in common right now that we can use to style our behavior pattern around.
 If you want see how to use notifications in different browsers, check out the [HTML5 Desktop Notifications][] project on GitHub.
 It's worth reading over the source code.

 ## Request Permission